Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Evaluation

 \section{Evaluation}

 We employed two complementary evaluation approaches to assess the impact of each instruction-tuning recipe.
 On the one hand, we used a selection of static benchmarks that evaluate specific model capabilities and knowledge through standardized tests.
 On the other hand, we conducted human evaluations through A/B testing (arena style) to capture qualitative aspects of model performance.
+In addition, we look into the impact of our recipes on safety and bias.